dwelsh1/pw-pomish-starter/docs/steps-work.md

-# Steps Reporter Sidebar Enhancement Plan
+# Specs Reporter Sidebar Enhancement Plan

 ## Overview
-Add a sidebar navigation to the Steps reporter similar to Ortoni and Allure, with Dashboard and Tests sections that dynamically show content in the main area.
+Add a sidebar navigation to the Specs reporter similar to Ortoni and Allure, with Dashboard and Tests sections that dynamically show content in the main area.

 ## Current State Analysis
 - **Summary Template**: `src/reporter/templates/summary.html` - Contains dashboard with charts and test groups